-This chapter describes the basic physics of gas measurement including the various conversions necessary to convert actual measured volumes into energy.
+This chapter describes the components that make up a GMS and the common types of gas meter technology.

-Purpose and location of gas measurement
+Purpose and location of GMSs

 Gas flows can be measured for system monitoring and control (operational) purposes and/or for commercial (fiscal) purposes.
 As a general rule, a higher standard of accuracy is required for fiscal measurement, but frequently one measurement system will serve both purposes.

 The focus of this report is fiscal measurement, which needs to occur at all locations where the ownership or control (custody) of gas changes.
-These locations are illustrated in Figure 2.
+These locations are illustrated by the shaded boxes in Figure 2.